pymor/pymor/docs/source/tutorial_projection.md

 Now that we understand how the FOM works, we want to build a reduced-order model which approximates the FOM solution {math}`U(\mu)` in {math}`V_N`.
-To that end we call {math}`\mathbb{V}_N` the matrix that has the vectors in {}`basis` as columns.
+To that end we call {math}`\mathbb{V}_N` the matrix that has the vectors in `basis` as columns.
 The coefficients of the solution of the ROM w.r.t. these basis vectors will be called {math}`u_N(\mu)`.
 We want that

 ```{math}